Deterministic Sort-Free Candidate Pruning for Scalable MIMO Box Decoding

 \section{Abstract}

-Box Decoding is a sort-free tree-search MIMO detector whose complexity does not scale with the QAM order, achieved by searching a fixed candidate "box" around a zero-forcing (ZF) estimate.
-Prior work primarily reports small dimensions (e.g. $2\times2$), since the search visits an exponentially growing number of nodes as the MIMO order increases when no pruning is applied.
-This letter introduces three deterministic pruning rules that exploit QAM-grid symmetry and relative displacement between the ZF estimate and the nearby QAM points to eliminate unlikely branches, avoiding metric sorting and reducing full metric distance calculations.
-Simulations show large complexity savings with only a small impact on error performance.
-The resulting detector preserves QAM-order independence, scales to larger MIMO sizes, and maps naturally to parallel hardware implementation.
+Box Decoding is a sort-free tree-search MIMO detector whose complexity is independent of the QAM order, achieved by searching a fixed candidate “box” around a zero-forcing (ZF) estimate.
+However, without pruning, the number of visited nodes grows exponentially with the MIMO dimension, limiting scalability.
+This work proposes two deterministic, low-complexity, sort-free pruning strategies to control node growth.
+By exploiting the geometric symmetry of the QAM grid and the relative displacement between the ZF estimate and nearby constellation points, the proposed methods eliminate unnecessary metric evaluations while preserving QAM-order independence.
+The resulting detector achieves substantial complexity reduction with negligible error-rate degradation and enables fully parallel, hardware-efficient implementations for large-scale MIMO and higher-order QAM systems.